 We believe our trademarks and other intellectual property rights are crucial to our success.
 Our principal intellectual property rights include our trademarks for Xtep and Koling brands, as well as patents for certain technologies.
 We are currently applying for the registration of trademarks for a number of logos and patents for a number of technologies.
 The success of these applications depends upon a number of factors, and we cannot guarantee that we will be successful in registering trademarks and obtaining patents for technologies currently under application or which we may develop in the future.
 We depend to a significant extent on PRC laws to protect our trademarks, patents or other intellectual property rights.
 There is no assurance that third parties will not infringe our intellectual property rights.
 We have discovered counterfeit versions of our products on the market.
 Our efforts to enforce or defend our intellectual property rights may not be adequate and may require significant attention from our management and may be costly.
-The outcome of any legal actions to protect our intellectual property rights, our business, financial condition and results of operations and prospects may be adversely affected.
+The outcome of any legal actions to protect our intellectual property rights may be uncertain.
+If we are unable to adequately protect or safeguard our intellectual property rights, our business, financial condition and results of operations and prospects may be adversely affected.

-Our business could be adversely affected by claims by third-parties for possible infringement of their intellectual property rights a license for the usage of such intellectual property right on suitable terms, or at all, or unable to design around such intellectual property right, we may be prohibited from manufacturing or selling products which are dependent on the usage of such intellectual property.
+Our business could be adversely affected by claims by third-parties for possible infringement of their intellectual property rights

+Third parties, including our competitors, may believe that one or more of our products infringe their intellectual property rights and initiate legal proceedings against us.
+If any legal proceedings against us for infringement of intellectual property rights is successful, and we are unable to obtain a license for the usage of such intellectual property right on suitable terms, or at all, or unable to design around such intellectual property right, we may be prohibited from manufacturing or selling products which are dependent on the usage of such intellectual property.
 In such cases, they could have a material adverse effect on our business and results of operations.
 We may also be subject to other legal and equitable claims, as well as damage to our reputation and image, and such proceedings and their consequences could divert management attention from our business, all of which could have a material adverse effect on our business and results of operations.